 HTTPS (Hypertext Transfer Protocol Secure) indicates that the site is using an SSL certificate.
 It means your data is encrypted as it passes from your browser to the website’s server.

-It’s been a Google ranking factor since 2014, so it’s still important.
+It’s been a Google ranking factor since 2014, and is still important.

 You can tell if your site is already using HTTPS by checking the loading bar in your browser.
 If there’s a “lock” icon before the URL, then you’re good.